daniel112/Portfolio/README.md

 # Portfolio
 Some of my past mobile app work both personal and professional.
 Not in any particular order. <br/>
+The features I took part in will be mentioned in each project's description.

 Native iOS Swift/Objective-C</br>
 [GRUM](#grum)<br/>